scottobert/roman-numerals/SECURITY.md

 - Your name and affiliation (if any).
 - A brief description of the technical details of the vulnerabilities.

-We will contact you with further steps and quenstions if necessary.
+We will contact you with further steps and questions if necessary.